Things to Know Before Ghorepani Poon Hill Trekking

 Best Time to Trek to Ghorepani Poon Hill

-Autumn (September to November) and spring (March to May) are the best time to Trek.
-But you can also walk in winter.
-Trekking in summer is not recommended, but there are trekkers during this season too.
+Autumn (September to November) and spring (March to May) are the best times to trek, but you can also walk in winter.
+Although trekking in summer is not recommended, there are trekkers during this season, too.

-Blooming cherry blossom in November makes the trail beautiful with clear visibility.
+Blooming cherry blossoms in November make the trail beautiful and have clear visibility.
 The forest looks impressive, with blooming colorful rhododendron in spring, and the visibility is also excellent and clear.
-Spring is warmer compared to autumn.
+Spring is warmer than autumn.

 Trekking in winter is not as freezing as base camp treks, but the temperature goes to minus degrees, so Ghorepani, Poon Hill, and Tadapani areas may be freezing.

-Trekking in summer is usually rainy, which makes the trekking trail wet and slippery.
-The visibility is mostly not clear with clouds, and there are a lot of leaches on the ground.
+Summer trekking is usually rainy, making the trail wet and slippery.
+Clouds make visibility difficult, and there are many leaks on the ground.

 Ghorepani Trek Permits

 This trek goes through the Annapurna Conservation Area, so you must have a Conservation Area Permit.
-You can issue from Bhrikuti Mandap Kathmandu from the National Trust for Nature Conservation Project office or Pokhara Branch, which costs 3000 NPR.
-They will arrange it for you if you are on an organized Trek with a Trekking Company.
-For the trekkers from the SAARC nations, it costs 1500 NPR.
+You can issue from Bhrikuti Mandap Kathmandu from the National Trust for Nature Conservation Project office or the Pokhara Branch, which costs 3000 NPR.
+They will arrange it for you if you are on an organized trek with a trekking company, for the trekkers from India, the cost is 1500 NPR.

 You will also need the tourism board's Trekkers Information Management System Card (TIMS).
 Also, you will issue it from Bhrikuti Mandap Kathmandu and Pokhara branches.
 It costs 20 USD for the group trekker organized by the Trekking Company.
-And it costs 1000 NPR for the SAARC nation's people.
+And it costs 1000 NPR for the Indian.

 Related: